Barne Barton, Plymouth

 A residents’ steering group was formed in May 2017.
 The group includes Clarion residents from Barne Barton and local councillors, and has been instrumental in shaping our regeneration proposals.

-The group is shown materials before they’re distributed widely to make sure they’re resident friendly and include information residents want to know.
+The group are shown materials before they’re distributed more widely.
+This is so we can make sure they’re resident-friendly and include all the information people may want to know.

-As well as regular meetings, the group has visited other regeneration projects, attended consultations and events, and discussed specific topics outside of the main remit, such as a Barne Barton social history project.
+As well as regular meetings, the group has visited other regeneration projects, attended consultations and events, and discussed specific topics like the area's local history.

 The steering group is open to new residents.
 If you’d like to join, or would like more information, please email our Barne Barton regeneration team.